 The dawn of a new year is a curious time in a city like London.
 The streets are unusually quiet, and the pace of life seems to slow to a degree otherwise unknown.
 Professionally, this time of year is unique for a photographer — often a dead zone between the race-to-the-finish deadlines of December, and the fresh tide of projects that arrive as Winter recedes.

-I took to walking the streets of Hackney and Islington a great deal in the first weeks of 2020, and was drawn to the huge numbers of Christmas Trees I would see appearing, daily, along my regular routes.
-In them I found no small amount of character — some carelessly abandoned, utterly adrift; others seeming to hide from onlookers, and yet more appeared to huddle together for warmth or companionship.
+I have taken to walking the streets of Hackney and Islington a great deal in these periods, drawn by the huge numbers of Christmas Trees I would see appearing, daily, along my regular routes.
+In them I find no small amount of character — some carelessly abandoned, utterly adrift; others seeming to hide from onlookers, and yet more appeared to huddle together for warmth or companionship.

 The photographs in this project are a small taste of the trees I have encountered, themselves barely a drop in the bucket of the some 8 million we buy as a nation each year.
 They are the dying embers of a season that builds for months and passes in days.
 They are faded memories.
 They are ghosts.